briantweed/laravel-search-builder/README.md

         return $query->where('rating', '>=', $value);
     }

-    /**
-     * Include a parameter for the order by value.
-     * If part of the filter form it will be passed to the scope.
-     */
     public function scopeByLocation($query, $order = 'asc')
     {
         return $query->orderBy('location', $order);
     }

-    /**
-     * Include a parameter for the order by value.
-     * If part of the filter form it will be passed to the scope.
-     */
     public function scopeByRating($query, $order = 'desc')
     {
         return $query->orderBy('rating', $order);